Cauheu/AFED/README.md

 Exited - an indicator of whether the client left the bank or not.<br />

 # Used models
-1) Bayesian Networks
+1) Bayesian Networks<br />
 The Greedy Thick Thinning (GTT) structure learning algorithm is based on the Bayesian Search approach and has been described in (Cheng et al., 1997).
 GTT starts with an empty graph and repeatedly adds the arc (without creating a cycle) that maximally increases the marginal likelihood P(D|S) until no arc addition will result in a positive increase (this is the thickening phase).
 Then, it repeatedly removes arcs until no arc deletion will result in a positive increase in P(D|S) (this is the thinning phase).
-It is an approximate but a very fast algorithm that yields quite good structures.
+It is an approximate but a very fast algorithm that yields quite good structures.<br />
-2) Decision trees
+2) Decision trees<br />
 **CHAID**.
 Chi-squared Automatic Interaction Detection.
 At each step, CHAID chooses the independent (predictor) variable that has the strongest interaction with the dependent variable.
-Categories of each predictor are merged if they are not significantly different with respect to the dependent variable.
+Categories of each predictor are merged if they are not significantly different with respect to the dependent variable.<br />

-**Exhaustive CHAID.** A modification of CHAID that examines all possible splits for each predictor.
+**Exhaustive CHAID.** A modification of CHAID that examines all possible splits for each predictor.<br />
 **CRT**.
 Classification and Regression Trees.
 CRT splits the data into segments that are as homogeneous as possible with respect to the dependent variable.
-A terminal node in which all cases have the same value for the dependent variable is a homogeneous, "pure" node.
+A terminal node in which all cases have the same value for the dependent variable is a homogeneous, "pure" node.<br />
 **QUEST**.
 Quick, Unbiased, Efficient Statistical Tree.
 A method that is fast and avoids other methods' bias in favor of predictors with many categories.
-QUEST can be specified only if the dependent variable is nominal.
+QUEST can be specified only if the dependent variable is nominal.<br />
 3) **Logistic regression** allows the effect of multiple independents on one binary dependent variable to be tested.
 It is predominantly used to assess relationships between the binary dependent variable and each independent variable whilst controlling for the other